 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 10.02.2025

+Area of Law: Tariff Determination

 The Appellate Tribunal for Electricity held that the Delhi Electricity Regulatory Commission (DERC) erred in restricting the recovery of capital cost of the Rithala Combined Cycle Power Plant (CCPP) through depreciation only till financial year 2017-18, despite the plant's useful life being 15 years as determined by the DERC itself in its previous order.
 The Tribunal noted that as per the DERC's own 2011 Regulations, depreciation has to be calculated annually based on the straight line method over the useful life of the asset.
 Since the DERC had approved the useful life of the Rithala CCPP as 15 years in its previous order, the recovery of the capital cost through depreciation should also be spread over that period, and not limited to 6 years.
 The Tribunal set aside the DERC's impugned order and remanded the case back to the DERC with the direction to allow the recovery of the entire capital cost of the Rithala CCPP by way of depreciation over its 15-year useful life.